 Desktop or Laptop?

-There are a variety of advantages to both desktops and laptops.
-A desktop with 8th Gen Intel® Core™ processors and Intel® Optane™ memory will provide more performance and responsiveness for your money compared to a similarly priced laptop.
-One study showed that computer users could experience web performance that was as much as 66% faster with an 8th Gen Intel® Core™ i5 processor with Intel® Optane™ memory vs. a five-year-old PC.2 However, a desktop is virtually fixed to a workstation, making it most appropriate for stationary workers.
+There are a variety of advantages to both small business desktops and laptops.
+A desktop with the latest Intel® Core™ processors and Intel® Optane™ memory will provide more performance and responsiveness for your money compared to a similarly priced laptop.
+However, a desktop is virtually fixed to a workstation, making it most appropriate for stationary workers.

 Laptops, on the other hand, are meant to be moved.
 These smaller, lighter devices are great for working at a desk, at a coffee shop, on a plane, and anywhere in between.
-While some laptops might not have all the power or storage space of a desktop, laptops with 8th Gen Intel® Core™ processors can handle compute-heavy tasks, delivering up to two times overall system performance with an 8th Gen Intel® Core™ i5-8265U processor vs. a five-year-old PC.3 However, mobility costs money: Laptops are typically more expensive than desktops with comparable specs.
+While some laptops might not have all the power or storage space of a desktop, laptops with the latest Intel® Core™ processors can handle compute-heavy tasks.
+However, mobility costs money: Laptops are typically more expensive than desktops with comparable specs.

 What Should You Upgrade?